hecerinc/Notes-On/finanzas/chap14.md

 Questions to ask:

 - **Eligibliity requirements**: precisely what are they, and if you're not already in the plan, when will you be able to participate?
 - **Defined benefits or contributions**: Which one is defined?
-If it's the benefits, exactly wat formula is used to define them?
+If it's the benefits, exactly what formula is used to define them?
 Pay particular attention to how Social Security benefits are treated in the formula.
 If it's a defined contribution program, do you have any control over how the money is invested?
 If so, what are your options? _What you'd like to have_: lots of attracitve no-load stock/equity mutual funds to choose from. _What you don't need_: a bunch of low-yielding investment options, such as bank CDs, money market mutual funds, or fixed annuities.
 - **Vesting procedures**: Does the company use a cliff or graded procedure, and precisely when do you become fully vested?
-- **Contributory or noncontributory**: If the plan is contributory, how much comes from you and how much from the company; and what's the total of this contribution as a percentage of yourr salary?
+- **Contributory or noncontributory**: If the plan is contributory, how much comes from you and how much from the company; and what's the total of this contribution as a percentage of your salary?
 If it's noncontributory, what is the company's contribution as a percentage of your salary?
-- **Retirement age**: What's the normal retiremetn age, and what provixions are there for _early_ reitrement?
+- **Retirement age**: What's the normal retirement age, and what provisions are there for _early_ reitrement?
 What happens if you leave the company before retirement?
 Are the pension benefits _portable_ &mdash; that is, can you take them with you if you change jobs?
 - **Voluntary supplemental programs**: How much of your salary can you put into one or more of these plans, and what &mdash; if anything &mdash; is matched by the company?
 Remember, these are like defined contribution plans, so nothing is guaranteed as far as benefits are concerned.

 As part of this process, try to determine as best you can, _a rough estimate of what your benefits are likely to be at retirement_ (before you start cranking out the numbers, check with the people who handle employee benefits at your workplace; they'll often give you the help you need).